poviolabs/PovioKit/Resources/Auth/Facebook/README.md

   }

 // get auth status
-let state = FacebookAuthProvider.isAuthorized()
+let state = FacebookAuthenticator.isAuthorized()

 // signOut user
-FacebookAuthProvider.signOut() // all provider data regarding the use auth is cleared at this point
+FacebookAuthenticator.signOut() // all provider data regarding the use auth is cleared at this point
 ```